-In this study, we performed detailed functional characterization of ten variants previously identified from normal weight subjects (I102T, T112M, F202L, and N240S), obese patients (I102S, A154D, and S295P), or obese patients with binge eating disorder (F51L, T112M, and M200V).
+patients (I102S, A154D, and S295P), or obese patients with binge eating disorder (F51L, T112M, and M200V).
 Our results are summarized in Table 2.
-In contrast to earlier studies on the MC4R mutants, the ten MC4R variants studied here are all expressed on the cell surface (Fig. 2).
-Previously, using fluorescence activated cell sorting, Lubrano-Berthelier et al. showed that I102S had decreased cell surface expression (14).
-Similarly, by confocal microscopy, we show that I102S MC4R is expressed on the cell surface although with a lower intensity of staining as compared to the wt MC4R.
+In contrast to previous studies on the MC4R mutants, the 10 MC4R variants studied here are all expressed on the cell surface (Fig. 2).
+Previously, using fluorescence activated cell sorting, Lubrano-Berthelier et al. (14) showed that I102S had decreased cell surface expression.
+Similarly, by confocal microscopy, we show that I102S MC4R is expressed on the cell surface, although with a lower intensity of staining compared with the wt MC4R.
 Interestingly, we observed minimal binding activity in cells expressing I102S, suggesting that this mutation may also be partially defective in ligand binding.
-Similarly, I102T also exhibits a decrease in binding activity greater than would be expected based upon the cell surface immuno-localization of the mutant.
-The decreased cell surface expression and ligand-binding defects in these mutants result in decreased hormone-stimulated signaling (Fig. 4 and Table 1).
+Similarly, I102T also exhibits a decrease in binding activity greater than would be expected based on the cell surface immunolocalization of the mutant.
+The decreased cell surface expression and ligand-binding